 Cockroaches and Westchester County homes go together like peas and carrots.
 Why?
 Because cockroaches thrive in urban centers that have high humidity and lots of moisture.
-In our county, common pest roaches like German, American, and Oriental cockroaches find it easy to grow their populations.
+Common pest roaches like German, American, and Oriental cockroaches find it easy to grow their populations in our county.
 This is a serious concern because pest roaches present health risks.
-Let's take a look at why cockroaches can make you sick, and also what you can do to prevent the spread of sickness.
+Let's look at why cockroaches can make you sick and what you can do to prevent the spread of sickness.

-If you were able to put a tiny camera on a cockroach and watch where it goes during a typical day, you would be disturbed.
+If you could put a tiny camera on a cockroach and watch where it goes during a typical day, you would be disturbed.
 Cockroaches are drawn to every gross thing.
-The grosser the better.
+The grosser, the better.
 This may sound like an exaggeration, but consider this:

 Roaches eat feces.